-The beginning of this brand new year is a great time to re-evaluate how to nourish yourself so you have the energy to have fun.
-I’m not asking you to make resolutions – I gave up on these long ago, it just seems like more pressure.
-Instead, why not give yourself a huge high five for all that you are and all that you are doing right now.
+Firstly, give yourself a huge high five for all that you are and all that you are doing right now.
 You are enough.
 You don’t need to keep up with anyone else, you don’t need to feel ‘less than’ whatever you feel you ‘should’ be.
-You have probably heard me say ‘don’t let anybody ‘should’ on you – and that includes YOU!
+You have probably heard me say ‘don’t let anybody ‘should’ on you.

-If you have had a year of stress and pressure it is time to make some changes because:
+If you feel overwhelmed by stress and pressure it is time to make some changes because:

-- We all know babies and children are little barometers of our own stress.
-If you are a frantic mum, your child is more likely to be frantic: if he senses your disconnection, his efforts to reconnect with you can present as ‘difficult’ or unsettled behaviour.
-A need for ‘attention’ is just asvalid as a need for food and nourishment – your touch, your eye contact, listening attentively and being present are nourishment for your little (and not so little) one’s soul and self- esteem.
+- Babies and children are little barometers of our own stress.
+If you are a frantic mum, your child is more likely to be frantic: if your baby or child senses your disconnection, his efforts to reconnect with you can present as ‘difficult’ or unsettled behaviour.
+A need for ‘attention’ is just as valid as a need for food and nourishment – your touch, your eye contact, listening attentively and being present are nourishment for your little (and not so little) one’s soul and self- esteem.
 They tell him, I am valued.
 Then he can value himself.
 He will feel safe and loved and he won’t need to do ‘silly things’ to ‘get your attention’.

 - Happy families are healthy families – stress affects your immune system and your child’s.
 On the other hand, laughter really is the best medicine!
 Making time for laughter and joy will save time and money on health care for stress related illness – from runny noses and cranky behaviour in children to more serious stress related disorders in adults.

-- We can never get back this moment, this day or this week with our child at this age right now.
-While it’s great to have lifelong goals and aspirations, it’s important to take off the blinkers and stop pretending that we are ‘doing this for our kids’ if these goals are really stealing time and energy from being present and being aware right NOW.
-Babies and children don’t care whether they have an ‘inheritance’ when they’re twenty one.
-They don’t give a hoot if you are the leader of the free world if you are so busy you are always saying, ‘in a minute’ or ‘hurry up!’
-They need you NOW – to love; to laugh; to have fun; to teach them and model values, so they can make their way in the world with confidence and joy.
+We can never get back this moment, this day or this week with our child at this age right now.
+While it’s great to have lifelong goals and aspirations, it’s important to take off the blinkers and stop pretending that we are ‘doing this for our kids’ if your goals are really stealing time and energy from being present and aware right now, or if they are draining your energy so you are snappy and frantic most of the time.
+Babies and children don’t care if you are the leader of the free world if you are so busy you are always saying, ‘in a minute’ or ‘hurry up!’
+They need you now – to connect, to laugh, and to have fun!

 Making it FUN!